 Japanese gaming giant Nintendo Co.
 Ltd. is planning to foray into the health industry with a sleep monitoring device, according to members of video game forum NeoGAF, who discovered the patent application submitted by Nintendo for a sleep monitoring device.
 However, it is not known when Nintendo is planning to actually launch the sleep monitoring device.

 After reporting a sharp drop in new orders for U.S. manufactured durable goods in the previous month, the Commerce Department released a report on Monday showing that orders rebounded strongly in the month of June.

-Following the long holiday weekend, stocks may move to the downside in early trading on Tuesday.
-The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 44 points.
+Stocks are likely to come under pressure in early trading on Monday, extending the steep downward move seen last week.
+The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 121 points.